Lucy Knight: Death

-In various interviews, Kellie Martin stated that she and the producers felt the character of Lucy was not working, so it was decided that Lucy would be written out of the show permanently.
-Martin also said that having family members face serious real-life medical issues nixed her interest in working on a medical show.
-On February 14, 2000, over the course of two episodes, "Be Still My Heart" and "All In The Family", Paul Sobriki (played by David Krumholtz), a man with schizophrenia, checks into the emergency room.
-Lucy picks up on his mental problems, but Carter refuses to help her with the case and either ignores her 100%-accurate views of Paul's state or openly scoffs at them.
-When she wants his help with getting the Psych Department to take a look at Paul, Carter dismissively says she should contact them and then pick up on other cases, leading her to angrily say "Just forget it, Carter!" and stop seeking his advice on the case.
-This was the last time they ever spoke to each other.
+Kellie Martin stated that her sister's death from lupus negatively affected her comfort with appearing in a medical show, so when the show runner approached her about her character's death she was relieved.
+Over the course of two episodes, "Be Still My Heart" and "All In The Family", Paul Sobriki (played by David Krumholtz), a man with schizophrenia, checks into the emergency room.
+Lucy picks up on his mental problems, but Carter refuses to help her with the case and is dismissive of her accurate views of Paul's state.
+When she requests his help with calling the Psychology Department to evaluate Paul, Carter refuses and is again dismissive, leading her to retort "Just forget it, Carter!".

-While in a delusional state, Paul acquires a knife that was to be used to cut a Valentine's Day cake and stabs Knight multiple times before lying in wait for Carter.
-When Carter enters the room and sees a Valentine for Lucy on the floor, he picks it up and looks over it smiling just as Paul emerges from the shadows and stabs him twice before fleeing.
-Upon glancing at his blood-stained fingers, Carter goes into shock and hits the floor, gazing in surprise at Lucy lying in a pool of blood on the other side of the gurney.
+While in a delusional state, Paul acquires a knife intended to cut a Valentine's Day cake and stabs Lucy multiple times before hiding behind the door.
+When Carter enters the room and sees a Valentine for Lucy on the floor, he picks it up and smiles just as Paul emerges from the shadows, stabs him twice and flees.
+Carter goes into shock and falls to the floor, then notices Lucy lying in a pool of blood on the other side of the gurney.
 Both lose consciousness.